How Banks Handle Fiduciary Deposit Accounts

 A.R.S. § 14-7506When the Bank Becomes Liable

-There are two situations where a bank loses its protection.
-First, if the bank has actual knowledge that the fiduciary is misusing funds.
-Second, if the fiduciary writes a check payable to the bank itself to pay off a personal debt, and the bank knows this is a personal obligation rather than a trust or estate expense.
+The bank loses its protection in two cases.
+First, if it has actual knowledge the fiduciary is misusing funds.
+Second, the fiduciary may write a check to the bank itself to pay a personal debt.
+If the bank knows it, the bank loses its protection.

-For families setting up a trust, this statute explains why banks generally process fiduciary transactions without asking questions.
-It also highlights why choosing a reliable trustee matters.
+For families setting up a trust, this is a key point.
 The bank is not your watchdog.
 Oversight of the fiduciary falls to the beneficiaries, co-trustees, or the court.